Session

 We have identified a number of research questions on this topic.
 Here are the top 5:

-- How are Internet related norms produced?
+- How are Internet related norms produced?- Who produces them?

 - Under what circumstances do these norms become legally relevant?